robsalmon/giffleball/tutorials/How-to-check-if-a-string-is-empty-using-JavaScript.md

 ---
 layout: bloglayout.njk
 tags: tutorial
-pageTitle: How to check for an empty string in JavaScript
+title: How to check for an empty string in JavaScript
 intro: For example when you need to check if a user has has entered any text in a form field.
 ---